I'm so glad you asked.

 3. Another option is to make more nine-patches with the values reversed.
 When you put them together it makes a checkerboard pattern.
 I think you loose the distinctness of the block unless you add a sashing.
 Like this:

-6. That three bar idea can also be used full sized as an alternate block.
+5. And there is a type of sashing known as "Tic-Tac-Toe" which uses a three bar stripe and tiny nine-patches.6.
+That three bar idea can also be used full sized as an alternate block.
 Instead of cutting all your 45 inch long three stripe units into rows of blocks for the 9-patch, cut some the size of the finished block.
 Our samples were made at the 2.5 inch cutting measurement for a 2 inch finished square (6 inch finished block), so the striped block will need to be cut at 6.5 inches.

 Which can be used in a frame and cross setting direction like this: